 Peer helpers are nominated by their teachers, so there is no need to apply.

-The International Student Mentoring Program gives your child the opportunity to buddy up with new international students and help them out with study advice, settling into life in Sydney, understanding Australian culture and making new friends.
+The Peer Mentoring Program gives your child the opportunity to buddy up with new students and help them out with study advice, settling into life in Sydney, understanding Australian culture and making new friends.

 Students arrange regular online meetings with their buddies – maybe once a week for two hours – at a time that fits in with their study schedule, and complete a weekly activity record after each meeting.